List of awards and nominations received by Jennifer Aniston

 For her role in the classic sitcom Friends, Aniston won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 1996, Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2002, and the Golden Globe Award for Best Actress – Television Series Musical or Comedy in 2003.
 She earned a Primetime Emmy Award nomination in 2009 for her guest starring role on the sitcom 30 Rock.
 For her performance in the 2014 drama Cake, she received Screen Actors Guild Award and Golden Globe Award nominations.

-Since 2016, Jennifer Aniston re-established herself as a prominent figure in television by executively producing acclaimed shows such as *Little Fires Everywhere* and Apple TV's *The Morning Show*, for which she won a SAG for Outstanding Performance by Lead a Female Actor in a Drama Series (2020) and earned nominations for two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+Since 2016, Aniston re-established herself as a prominent figure in television by executively producing acclaimed shows such as Little Fires Everywhere and Apple TV's The Morning Show, for which she won a SAG for Outstanding Performance by Lead a Female Actor in a Drama Series (2020) and earned nominations for two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.